temperlang/temperlang-blog/posts/tangle-of-strings.md

 There are still wrinkles.
 No translation is going to account for all quirks of the target language.
 As noted above, some languages allow representing strings that others don't.
 Python3 can distinguish strings with misplaced surrogates that UTF-16 based runtimes can't and which Rust and Swift disallow.
 How can one test for inputs that can't be constructed in many languages but which may nevertheless come from bespoke code in some languages?
 The best we can guarantee is that no Temper translation produces such strings unless given such strings as inputs.

-Later articles in this series will touch on how string semantics intersect with other language design complicators: how a generic function, for example find the least value in a list, could know to use lexicographic order for a string list and numeric order for a list of numbers.
+Later articles in this series will touch on how string semantics intersect with other language design complicators: how a generic function to, for example, find the least value in a list, could know to use lexicographic order for a string list and numeric order for a list of numbers.
+Even in languages without types or with generic erasure.

 If you liked this, be sure to follow the rest of our series on [stretching the strangeness budget to interoperate with many languages](./stretching.md).